Muthung/muthungu-Webpage/README.md

   # Profile

-   A description of Programmer.
+   A description of Programmer - Here you can add your own details with the header and footer available.

   # Legends

-   a.
+  I have created a gallery for persons' i regard as legends, each having a perfection in their own genres.

+  The legends are :

    Chadwick Boseman

-   b.
    Bob Marley

-   c.
    Tupac Shakur

-   d.
    Big Poppa

   # Albums

+  I have a passion for music, but different music has different beats,genree e.t.c, what i have done is selected my favorite artist and kept them in a container.
+  This container is opened and displays 4 of my favorite albums in each artist.

+  The Artist are :

    e.
 Nas